Regular Expressions

 string; find all cases of a pattern in a string; substitute all occurrences

-of a pattern with a substring, and split a string into pieces at the pattern.
+of a pattern with a substring; and split a string into pieces at the pattern.

-Each, requires a pattern and string to be specified, and some have
+Each requires a pattern and string to be specified, and some have

 extra arguments.

-The table below provides the format of the method usage and a
+Table 13.7 provides the format of the method usage and a

 description of the return value.